Dalmatia (Roman province)

 Dalmatia was a Roman province.
 Its name is derived from the name of an Illyrian tribe called the Dalmatae, which lived in the central area of the eastern coast of the Adriatic Sea.
-It encompassed the northern part of present-day Albania, much of Croatia, Bosnia and Herzegovina, Montenegro, Kosovo and Serbia, thus covering an area significantly larger than the current Croatian region of Dalmatia.
+It encompassed the northern part of present-day Albania, much of Croatia, Bosnia and Herzegovina, Montenegro, and Serbia, thus covering an area significantly larger than the current Croatian and Montenegrin region of Dalmatia.
 Originally this region was called Illyria (in Greek) or Illyricum (in Latin).

 The province of Illyricum was dissolved and replaced by two separate provinces: Dalmatia and Pannonia.

 Conquest

 The region which ran along the coast of the Adriatic Sea and extended inland on the Dinaric Alps was called Illyria by the Greeks.
 Originally, the Romans also called the area Illyria and later, Illyricum.
 The Romans fought three Illyrian Wars (229 BC, 219/8 BC and 168 BC) mainly against the kingdom of the Ardiaei to the south of the region.
 In 168 BC, they abolished this kingdom and divided it into three republics.
 The area became a Roman protectorate.
 The central and northern area of the region engaged in piracy and raided north-eastern Italy.
 In response, Octavian (who later became the emperor Augustus) conducted a series of campaigns in Illyricum (35–33 BC).
 The area became the Roman senatorial province of Illyricum probably in 27 BC.
 Due to troubles in the northern part of the region in 16–10 BC, it became an imperial province.
 The administrative organisation of Illyricum was carried out late in the reign of Augustus (27 BC – 14 AD) and early in the reign of Tiberius (14–37 AD).